azharlabs/papert-code/docs/cli/configuration.md

 Arguments passed directly when running the CLI can override other configurations for that specific session.

 - **`--model <model_name>`** (**`-m <model_name>`**):
-  - Specifies the Qwen model to use for this session.
+  - Specifies the model to use for this session.
   - Example: `npm start -- --model qwen3-coder-plus`
 - **`--prompt <your_prompt>`** (**`-p <your_prompt>`**):
   - Used to pass a prompt directly to the command.
-This invokes Qwen Code in a non-interactive mode.
+This invokes Papert Code in a non-interactive mode.
   - For scripting examples, use the `--output-format json` flag to get structured output.
 - **`--prompt-interactive <your_prompt>`** (**`-i <your_prompt>`**):
   - Starts an interactive session with the provided prompt as the initial input.
   - The prompt is processed within the interactive session, not before it.
   - Cannot be used when piping input from stdin.
-  - Example: `qwen -i "explain this code"`
+  - Example: `papert -i "explain this code"`
 - **`--continue`**:
   - Resume the most recent session for the current project (current working directory).
-  - Works in interactive and headless modes (e.g., `qwen --continue -p "Keep going"`).
+  - Works in interactive and headless modes (e.g., `papert --continue -p "Keep going"`).
 - **`--resume [sessionId]`**:
   - Resume a specific session for the current project.
 When called without an ID, an interactive picker lists only this project's sessions with prompt preview, timestamps, message count, and optional git branch.
   - If an ID is provided and not found for this project, the CLI exits with an error.